webrecorder/pywb/docs/manual/ui-customization.rst

  * ``banner.html`` -- The banner used for frameless replay.
 Can be set to blank to disable the banner.

-For those looking to customize the default template(s) when deploying pywb, the following templates located in the pywb/templates directory.
+To customize the default pywb UI across multiple pages, the following generic templates can also be overriden:

 * ``base.html`` -- The base template used for non-replay related pages.